teamvridhi/Vriddhi_Submission/README.md

 Students from remote places/ lower income groups may not have the access and the right exposure to various career options available.
 Connecting them to professional counsellors and other professionals from various industries and walks of life would help them make informed decisions about their career to facilitate a coherent educational trajectory.
 Apart from learning and career guidance, Vriddhi provides a library of study materials, relevant links and FAQs for easy reference.
 Vriddhi will also enable students to form study groups with similar learning path and interest areas.

+## Ease of use:
+Vriddhi app is designed keeping in mind accessibility for children aged five and above.
+Some of the key features, which make it easy to use:
+-	It has easy login feature and intuitive interface, which allows users to easily move across the application pages.
+-	App will also incorporate multiple Indian language options to enable non-English speakers to utilize the app easily.
+-	All major features come with easy to recognize icons, allowing users with reading limitation to access the application
+-	Chat and Video features are specially focused on helping students and teachers connect instantly and get their questions answered.
+-	Application has a help feature to allow users access to instant troubleshooting

+## Robustness:
+Vriddhi app has comprehensive build, test, maintain strategy to make the app robust.
+-	App UX is designed to keep it light and intuitive for users.
+It would require almost no training of technology knowledge at user’s end
+-	There is a comprehensive testing strategy in place for both UX and backend.
+Before launch, app will be tested with a large pilot group, within select housing societies in Bangalore, to asses’ possible bottlenecks.
+This will then be fixed before release.
+Similarly, there would continuous improvements and AB testing.
+-	Vriddhi is a community-based app.
+As Vriddhi community expands, the advantages will increase manifold.
+We will also tie-up with corporates and NGOs for making sure advantages of the app reaches to all needy

+## Security Features:
+-	Viriddhi app has been designed, keeping in mind, data security and privacy issues faced in todays interconnected world.
+Vriddhi provides student, teachers, and counsellors a secure and easy to use platform to exchange information and learn from each other.
+Some of the best in class secure features used are:
+-	Single Sign-On: Vriddhi allows users to login using google and Facebook authentication.
+This not only allows ease of usage but also leverages sophisticated authentical and certification used by these ‘best in class’ organizations.
+Vriddhi uses cloud-based authentication services for enhanced data security and privacy.
+-	Two Step Authentication: Vriddhi app has two factor authentications implemented for greater security.
+It will require user to login using both password and OTP.
+This would allow users to secure their login against any possible threat.
+-	SSL Encryption: Vriddhi will be using SSL encryption for any data stored on its platform.
+This will encrypt the data and make safe against any hacking during data transfer.
+-	App vulnerability testing: Vriddhi will implement enhanced security measures to counter threats due to IoT integration.
+We will be conducting regular vulnerability tests to identify loopholes due to changing technology and putting in additional security measures as and when threats are identified.
+-	Safety of users on the platform: Vriddhi will be implementing measures to ensure safety of its users by mandating valid ID card, endorsements from the corporates/NGOs, schools, or employers.
+Additionally, any behavioral complain will be promptly investigated and acted upon.
+Users with consistently poor ratings or review would be backlisted to improve learning experience

+## Scalability:
+Vridhi’s vision is to make this app available to every child in India and eventually scale it up to global level.
+With that in mind, we have built the app in framework which is easily scalable to handle increased load.
+Below are some of the key focus areas are:
+-	Smooth performance by using best in class app development framework
+-	Continuous availability of app for users in remote areas by introducing a light app version with limited features
+-	Fast performance and data retrieval capabilities by using enterprise lever database services
+-	Realtime response to any issue using troubleshoot feature